 - Breast cancer will account for about one-quarter of all new cancer cases in women

 - Breast cancer is the second most common cause of cancer death in females

-Is Metastatic Breast Cancer (MBC) the same as Stage IV cancer when talking about statistics?
+Is Metastatic breast cancer (MBC) the same as stage IV cancer?